TheRealLumbago/SE-project/README.md

 ### Creating Admin Account

 To create an admin account, you can either:
-1. Manually update the database: `UPDATE user SET role = 'admin' WHERE username = 'your_username';`
+1. Manually update the database: `UPDATE user SET role = 'admin', total_xp = 10000, current_level = 7 WHERE username = 'your_username';`
-2. Use the admin API endpoint (if you have admin access)
+2. Use the admin API endpoint (if you have admin access): `PUT /api/admin/users/:id/role` with `{"role": "admin"}`

+**Note:** Admin accounts automatically receive:
+- 10000 XP
+- Level 7 (Grandmaster) access
+- All levels unlocked regardless of XP
+- Access to all questions from any level

 ## Functional Requirements